 I had a laugh over the vegetarian goods.
 These are so Interesting!

 I was getting hungry so it was time to order!
-The counter had this perky looking steamer with Siopao vegetarian meat buns inside and they looked so tempting.
+The counter had this perky looking steamer with Siopao vegetarian meat buns inside and Cuapao and they looked so tempting.
 They weren’t soggy at all.
-The Siopao came in three kinds, asado, (28 pesos) bola bola (30 pesos) and Bamboo shoots with mock pork. (veggie meat.
-30 pesos.)
+The Siopao came in three kinds, asado, bola bola and Bamboo shoots with veggie meat.

-Ok so i bought a couple of buns because they looked really good.
+Ok so we also bought a couple of buns because they looked really good.

 I tried the bola bola siopao.
 It tasted ok.
 There was a lot of stringy stuff and there were chunks of veggie meat in it.
 It tasted like meat but not quite like meat.
 The texture is interesting.
 The veggie meat actually looks like meat and it is even a little pinkish.